Are you considering buying a smart home? This article will share the types of technology you can hope to...

 Key facts about Cirencester

-- Of the seven primary schools in or near Cirencester, Ofsted rated Powell’s Church of England Primary School as “outstanding” and three others as “good”.
+- There are seven primary schools in or near Cirencester, including the highly regarded Powell’s Church of England Primary School;

 - Hatherop Castle Preparatory School is a small independent school for children aged from 2 to 13.
 Rendcomb College is an award-winning coeducational independent school for pupils from the ages of 3 to 18;